 If you close and do not allow employees to work, exempt employees that were otherwise willing to work must be compensated for the day.
 Hourly employees, on the other hand, do not need to be compensated by law.
 Consider the impact on the exempt vs. non-exempt balance of your team in making decisions.

-As we reported in the aftermath of Hurricane Sandy, you are required by law to pay employees if they work from home during inclement weather.
-This includes non-exempt employees, who must record their time in accordance with an established system so they are properly paid.
-For more on these issues, check out our previous blog post on work-from-home FLSA information.
+You are required by law to pay employees if they work from home during inclement weather.
+This includes non-exempt employees, who must record their time in accordance with an established system, so they are properly paid.